sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 <aside class="l-body box-note" markdown="1">
-Since neural networks are usually trained using scalar loss functions, reverse-mode AD only requires the evaluation of a single VJP to compute a gradient.
+Since neural networks are usually trained using scalar loss functions, reverse-mode AD only requires the evaluation of a single VJP to compute a gradient, which is rather cheap (as highlighted by Baur and Strassen <d-cite key="baurComplexityPartialDerivatives1983"></d-cite>).
 This makes it the method of choice for machine learners, who typically refer to reverse-mode AD as *backpropagation*.
 </aside>